SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 Repeat at Higher Value Each Cycle

 Same formula applied progressively: P75 fluid systems (mechanical) → ASW sonar (electro-mechanical) → P75i (higher complexity, higher value).
-Each step moves CFF up the value chain.

 WHAT SEPARATES CFF FROM COMPETITORS